-6. Arm CMSIS csolution extension
+6. Arm CMSIS Solution extension

-The Arm CMSIS csolution extension provides support for working with CMSIS solutions (csolution projects).
-The extension manages the information needed to create your csolution projects.
+The Arm CMSIS Solution extension provides support for working with CMSIS solutions (csolution projects).
+The extension manages the information needed to create your solutions.

-With the CMSIS csolution extension, you can carry out the following tasks:
+With the CMSIS Solution extension, you can carry out the following tasks:

-- Set a context for your csolution
+- Set a context for your solution

 - Use the Solution outline

 - Install CMSIS-Packs

 - Manage software components

+- Use the Configuration Wizard to customize startup code and other configuration files